Lake Mamry

 Lake Mamry is a popular tourist destination.
-It is connected to the Pregolya and the Baltic Sea by the disused Masurian Canal.
+It is connected to the Pregolya and the Baltic Sea by the abandoned Masurian Canal.
 The largest town on the lake shore is Giżycko.

 The lake bottom is diversified, with numerous depressions and shallows, while the northern part is considerably deeper, and the bottom is overgrown with raised vegetation and underwater meadows with horsetails.
 The shores of the lake are mostly low and marshy, partly overgrown with forest.